Tiangou

 The tiangou (天狗 (天狗, tiāngǒu, t'ien^{1}-kou^{3}, Heavenly Dog)) is a legendary creature from China.
-The tiangou resembles a black dog or meteor, which is thought to eat the sun or moon during an eclipse.
+The tiangou resembles a black dog or meteor, and is thought to eat the Sun or Moon during an eclipse.

-Tiangou eating the moon
+Tiangou eating the Sun

-As a good spirit, it has the appearance of a white-headed fox, brings peace and tranquility, and gives protection from all sorts of troubles and robbers.
-It is also referred to by astrologers as a constellation guardian of welfare.
-This constellation consists of seven stars, and in ancient China it was called "Dog" (in the constellation Ship).
+As a good spirit, it has the appearance of a white-headed fox.
+It brings peace and tranquility, and gives protection from all sorts of troubles and robbers.
+It is referred to by astrologers as a constellation guardian of welfare.
+This constellation consists of seven stars.
+In ancient China it was called "Dog" (in the constellation Argo Navis).

-As a bad spirit, it is a black dog that eats the moon.
-According to the legends, as an interpretation of a lunar eclipse, after Houyi shot down the 9 suns in the sky, he was awarded with a pill that is said to make you immortal by Queen Mother of the west Wangmu Niang Niang.
-Before he could eat it, however, his wife, Chang Er ate it hoping that she could maintain her youth.
-Chang Er felt her body getting lighter and flew away.
+As a bad spirit, it is a black dog that eats the Moon.
+According to the legends, as an interpretation of a lunar eclipse, after Houyi shot down the nine Suns in the sky, he was awarded with an immortality-granting pill by the Queen Mother of the West.
+Before he could eat it, his wife Chang'e ate it, hoping she could maintain her youth.
+Chang'e felt her body getting lighter and flew away.
 Seeing this, a black dog that Hou Yi was rearing went inside her room and licked the remains of the pill.
-He then chased after Chang Er, getting bigger and bigger.
-Chang Er, terrified, hid on the moon.
-The black dog ate the moon, along with Chang Er.
+He then chased after Chang'e, getting bigger and bigger.
+Chang'e, terrified, hid on the Moon.
+The black dog then ate the Moon, along with Chang'e.

-After knowing this, Wangmu Niang Niang captured the dog.
-She was surprised to see that the dog was actually Hou Yi's and assigned him to guard the gates of heavens, henceforth becoming Tiangou.
-The moon and Chang Er was spit back out, and Chang Er continued living on the moon.
+After being informed of this, the Queen Mother of the West captured the dog.
+Surprised to see that the dog was actually Hou Yi's, she assigned him to guard the gates of heavens and bestowed upon him the title of Tiangou.
+Tiangou spat the Moon and Chang'e back out, and Chang'e continued living on the Moon.